vitalets/global-cache/examples/auth-via-api/README.md

 # Authentication via API Request with Global Cache

-This example demonstrates how to implement authentication via API Request and cache it in the global globalCache.
+This example demonstrates how to implement authentication via API Request and cache it in the global cache.

 The approach is more efficient than making auth request in a [separate project](https://playwright.dev/docs/auth#authenticate-with-api-request), because it authenticates on demand and doesn't require additional project.